sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>svt-av1-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : SVT-AV1 libraries
+Short desc    : SVT-AV1 libraries
 URL          : https://github.com/AOMediaCodec/SVT-AV1
-Лицензия     : BSD-2-Clause-Patent and BSD and MIT and ISC and Public Domain
+License      : BSD-2-Clause-Patent and BSD and MIT and ISC and Public Domain
-Описание     : The Scalable Video Technology for AV1 Encoder (SVT-AV1 Encoder) is an
+Descript     : The Scalable Video Technology for AV1 Encoder (SVT-AV1 Encoder) is an
              : AV1-compliant encoder library core.
 The SVT-AV1 development is a
              : work-in-progress targeting performance levels applicable to both VOD and Live
              : encoding / transcoding video applications.